Columbia Amateur Radio Association

 Meetings: Article II

-The by-laws shall provide for regular and special meetings.
-All regular meetings, a minimum of 4 members present, plus at least 3 association officers shall constitute a quorum for the transaction of business.
-The President may conduct an executive session if a decision must be made prior to the feasible notification and meeting of the entire membership.
+The By-laws provide for regular and special meetings.
+At all regular meetings, a minimum of four Full Members must be present, plus four members of the Executive Committee shall form a quorum for the transaction of business.
+The President may conduct an executive session if a decision must be made prior to the notification and meeting of the entire membership.

 Officers: Article III